exasol/virtual-schemas/jdbc-adapter/README.md

 ## Using the Adapter
 The following statements demonstrate how you can use the JDBC adapter and virtual schemas.
 Please scroll down to see a list of all properties supported by the JDBC adapter.
-Please also consult the user manual for a in-depth introduction to virtual schemas.
+Please also consult the user manual for an in-depth introduction to virtual schemas.

 Create a virtual schema using the JDBC adapter.
 This will retrieve and cache the metadata via JDBC.
 ```sql